sebast4an/landingPage/README.md

 * VanillaJS

 ## Currently:
-It is preview version.
+It is preview version - [CLICK](https://sebast4an.github.io/landingPage/).
 I looking for bugs and make animation/transitions.
 Currently i finished transition for buttons and navigation mobile.